GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

 An INP below or equal to 200 milliseconds indicates good responsiveness.
 The CrUX report data and the [CWV Technology Report](https://www.google.com/url?q=https://datastudio.google.com/s/gPxRJmoivLA&sa=D&source=docs&ust=1652475737927418&usg=AOvVaw3ZQ0WOZu2ZGjCuJb23dQYg) for April 2022 give us the following information about responsiveness for popular JavaScript frameworks.

+{% Aside %}
-Note: This measurement includes data from all versions of the frameworks listed.
+This measurement includes data from all versions of the frameworks listed.
 For more mature frameworks, this can include data from versions many years out-of-date.
+{% endAside %}

 <div class="table-wrapper scrollbar">
 <table>